 \section{Introduction}

-In quantum physics we are usually concerned with manipulating quantum systems, whether we interact with them to cause them to reach (or remain in) a specific quantum state, or measure them in order to observe or certify some of their properties.
+In quantum physics, we are usually concerned with manipulating quantum systems, whether we interact with them to cause them to reach (or remain in) a specific quantum state or measure them in order to observe or certify some of their properties.
 Finding new, better ways to perform tasks with time-ordered operations lies at the heart of current research in quantum information science.
 Quantum computing relies on a sequential application of gates to a quantum system and communication protocols aided by quantum systems depend on performing operations on these systems and exchanging information in a specific order.
-Sequences of operations are also crucial in less evident situations, for instance specific sequences of pulses are applied in order to readout a superconducting qubit~\cite{superconducting}.
+Sequences of operations are also crucial in less evident situations, e.g., specific sequences of pulses are applied in order to read out a superconducting qubit~\cite{superconducting}.

 Traditionally, the problem of finding new ways (or sequences of operations) to complete a specific task has been dependent on the ingenuity of scientists to come up with new protocols.
-More recently, this type of problem is also tackled via machine learning techniques, which require training a neural network to generate the right sequence of operations.
-However, a general method to optimise over sequential strategies or even a criterion to decide whether one such sequential protocol is optimal for a certain task is lacking.
+More recently, this type of problem is also tackled via machine-learning techniques, which require training a neural network to generate the right sequence of operations.
+However, a general method to optimize over sequential strategies or even a criterion to decide whether one such sequential protocol is optimal for a certain task is lacking.

 Part of the difficulty in solving these problems lies in the fact that, when operations are performed sequentially, protocols can be made adaptive, i.e.\ future operations may depend on the result of previous ones.
-Adaptiveness can lead to great advantages, e.g.: it minimises statistical errors in entanglement certification~\cite{prep_games} and quantum state detection~\cite{Knill}.
-However, it also increases the variety of protocols that must be considered for a specific task, and thus the complexity of optimising over them.
-Indeed, while optimisation techniques are well-established in the context of single-shot or independently repeated procedures (e.g.\ in applications of non-locality~\cite{npa,npa2} or for witnessing entanglement~\cite{Moroder}), developing them for sequential protocols remains a challenge.
+Adaptiveness can lead to great advantages; e.g., it minimizes statistical errors in entanglement certification~\cite{prep_games} and quantum state detection~\cite{Knill}.
+However, it also increases the variety of protocols that must be considered for a specific task, and thus the complexity of optimizing over them.
+Indeed, while optimization techniques are well established in the context of single-shot or independently repeated procedures (e.g.\ in applications of nonlocality~\cite{npa,npa2} or for witnessing entanglement~\cite{Moroder}), developing them for sequential protocols remains a challenge.